Check out my author interview, published by “Serious Reading” at the following site:

 The second book was Hand of Fire, by Judith Starkston, published by Fireship Press in 2014.
 Ms. Starkston’s book is well written and meticulously researched.
 Her Troy and its surrounds are peopled by the Hittites, and Briseis is a healing priestess to a Hittite goddess.
 Ms. Starkston closely follows the Iliad’s storyline—as I do in my novel of Briseis, Warrior’s Prize.
 Ms. Starkston too has created a strong heroine in charge of her own destiny.
 Beyond that, her book and mine have differences: the beginning and end, the way the love story unfolds, the role of the gods, and more.
 Hand of Fire is a most rewarding read.
 I highly recommend it.

-To find out what happens, look for Shadow of Athena, by Elena Douglas, to be published by Knox Robinson Publishing in 2016.
+To find out what happens, look for Shadow of Athena, by Elena Douglas, published by Penmore Press in 2019.